maltaweel/ImageComparison/READ.md

 doc/:

 Folder contains documentation about the src/ folder, that is the Python code, used in the project.
 This provides method and variable information about the code.
 The doc/ folder is organised by having an html/ sub-folder, with sub-folders under this that correspond to the sub-folder of the src/.
 These sub-folders contain .html files that discuss the relevant modules with the same name except without the .py extension.
 For example, in the /lsh sub-folder, detect.html discusses the detect.py module in /src/lsh/.

+faces_output/:

+This folder outputs faces cropped and detectd from statue data.

+haar_cascade/:

+This is input data used to inform the face recognition algorithm used in the img/ folder (opencv-segmentation.py).

 image_data/: